bloominstituteoftechnology/mongo-bears/README.md

 ## Description

-Use Node.js and Express to write an API that can create and read Bears stored in a MongoDB Database.
+We will use Node.js and Express to write an API that can create and read Bears stored in a MongoDB Database.

-## Instructions
+### Software Requirements

-### Start MongoDB
+For this project you need to have _MongoDB Community Edition_ installed and running.
+Having a local instance of _MongoDB_ running on your system is the preferred option.

-For this project you need to have _MongoDB Community Edition_ installed and running or an account with a _Database As A Service_ provider like [Mongo Atlas](https://www.mongodb.com/cloud/atlas) or [mlab](https://mlab.com/).
+Alternatively, you can sign up for and use an account from a _Database As A Service_ provider like [Mongo Atlas](https://www.mongodb.com/cloud/atlas) or [mlab](https://mlab.com/).
 Both DBAAS providers offer a free tier with 500MB size limit that can be used for development and testing.

-#### Using a Local Server
+#### Using a Local MongoDB Server

-If you don't have MongoDB installed, please click on [this link](https://docs.mongodb.com/manual/administration/install-community/) for instructions on how to **install** and **run** the server and the _mongo shell_.
+If you don't have MongoDB installed, please click on [this link](https://docs.mongodb.com/manual/administration/install-community/) for instructions on how to **install** and **run** the _Community Server_ and the _mongo shell_.
 Follow the instructions for your _Operating System_.

 After MongoDB is installed, follow the instructions on the documentation to start the server.
 Then run the _mongo shell_ from a separate terminal and execute the `show dbs` command.
 If all goes well you should see a list of available databases, similar to the sample below.